Tuesday, July 12, 2011

 Seeking an easy prey in me, while during daylight

-They play hide and seek, with their furry words
+They play hide-and-seek with their furry words

 And in the night, they seek their poetic dreams